GMACS-project/gmr/README.md

 # gmr

-Working with A Generalized size-structured Model for Assessing Crustaceans.
+**Working with A Generalized size-structured Model for Assessing Crustaceans**

 `gmr` is an R package providing tools to work with *[GMACS](https://github.com/GMACS-project/GMACS_Assessment_code/tree/main/GMACS/Latest_Version)*,